iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="activatesession"></a>
 # **ActivateSession**
-> ActivateSessionResponseMessage ActivateSession (ActivateSessionRequestMessage? activateSessionRequestMessage = null)
+> ActivateSessionResponse ActivateSession (ActivateSessionRequest? activateSessionRequest = null)